divyamtayal/dsa-learn/patterns/arrays/concepts.md

 # Arrays — Concepts and Patterns Cheat Sheet

-This Markdown file summarizes **all core concepts, patterns, and tips** required to solve Array problems in Striver's A2Z sheet.
+This Markdown file summarizes **all core concepts, patterns, and tips** required to solve Array problems in A2Z sheet.
 It is designed for **quick revision and interview preparation**.

 ---